Will Sunderland

 Will Sunderland Jr. (born September 11, 1996) is an American professional football defensive back.
 He played college football at Oklahoma and Troy.
-He has been a member of the Green Bay Packers, Indianapolis Colts, Seattle Seahawks, and Atlanta Falcons of the National Football League (NFL) and the Saskatchewan Roughriders, Hamilton Tiger-Cats, and Toronto Argonauts of the Canadian Football League (CFL).
+He has also been a member of the Green Bay Packers, Indianapolis Colts, Seattle Seahawks, and Atlanta Falcons of the National Football League (NFL), the Saskatchewan Roughriders, Hamilton Tiger-Cats, and Toronto Argonauts of the Canadian Football League (CFL) and the Orlando Pirates of the Indoor Football League (IFL).

 Early life

 Will Sunderland Jr. played high school football at Midwest City High School in Midwest City, Oklahoma.

 College career

 Sunderland played college football at Oklahoma from 2015 to 2016.
 He played in eight games in 2015, recording three tackles.
 He appeared in eight games in 2016, totaling 15 tackles, one interception and one pass breakup.
 Sunderland was charged with second-degree burglary in June 2017 and later dismissed from the team.

 Sunderland played at Troy from 2018 to 2019.
 He played in 13 games, starting two, in 2018, recording 21 tackles.
-He started 11 games in 2019, accumulating 38 tackles and four interceptions, earning first team All-Sun Belt Conference honors.
+He started 11 games in 2019, accumulating 38 tackles and four interceptions, earning first-team All-Sun Belt Conference honors.